Isolation Recreation: “Lady with a Unicorn” Raphael, lockdown recreation 2020

 Please go to :

-- For this virtual version of a recreation she is being assisted by Artist and Writer; K.L.Brown.
+- For this virtual version of a recreation she was assisted by Artist and Writer; K.L.Brown.
 Her work and writing can be viewed at: http://www.awayfromthegrain.com and she is the co-creator The Body Room, an interactive, feminist art installation, which recently had its UK debut in Peckham, London.
 Find out more at http://www.bodyroomproject.com and on instagram @the_body_room